Sasitli

 Sasitli (Саситли) is a rural locality (a selo) in Tsumadinsky District, Republic of Dagestan, Russia.
 Population: There are 2 streets in this selo.

 Geography

+Sasitli is located in the North Caucasus region, a subregion of Eastern Europe under Russian governance.
+This area constitutes the northern part of the wider Caucasus region, which separates Europe and Asia.

-Selo is located 25 km from Agvali (the district's administrative centre), 191 km from Makhachkala (capital of Dagestan) and 2,008 km from Moscow.
+This selo is located 25 km from Agvali (the district's administrative centre), 191 km from Makhachkala (capital of Dagestan) and 2,008 km from Moscow.